The Political Science Internship Program

 The Intern Director (Professor Mike Yawn) initiates a call for applications each semester.
 For the Fall semester, the application process occurs in July and August; for the spring semester, the process occurs in November and December; and for the summer semester, the process occurs in April and May.

 Interested students should submit an application and resume in an appropriate format.
+Please see the linked resume for an example (in fact, you can use this to overwrite your material.)
 Applications and resumes can be emailed to Professor Yawn at firstname.lastname@example.org, given to a student worker in CHSS 480, or dropped in Professor Yawn's door tray (CHSS 477).
-Applications will be taken until August 22nd, but earlier submissions are preferred.
+Applications will be taken until April 16, but earlier submissions are preferred.

 Applications and resumes will be reviewed by a SHSU selection committee (consisting of the LEAP Center Director, LEAP Center staff, and intern alumni).
 The LEAP Center will then work with selected students to apply for positions that provide the best fit.
 Student applications and resumes will be submitted to partner agencies, and agency supervisors will select the students they wish to interview.
 Students are encouraged to be open to multiple opportunities.
 The more interviews the students accept, the greater chance they will have of being selected.
 Following interviews, both students and agency supervisors will rank their preferences, and LEAP Center staff will work with all parties to find the best match.